Gillick competence: Subsequent developments

 A child who is deemed "Gillick competent" is able to prevent their parents viewing their medical records.
 Thus medical staff will not make a disclosure of medical records of a child who is deemed "Gillick competent" unless consent is manifest.

 In most jurisdictions the parent of an emancipated minor does not have the ability to consent to therapy, regardless of the Gillick test.
 Typical positions of emancipation arise when the minor is married (R v D [1984] AC 778, 791) or in the military.

 The nature of the standard remains uncertain.
 The courts have so far declined invitations to define rigidly "Gillick competence" and the individual doctor is free to make a decision, consulting peers if this may be helpful, as to whether that child is "Gillick competent".

-As of May 2016, it appeared to Funston and Howard that some recent legislation worked explicitly to restrict the ability of Gillick competent children to consent to medical treatment outside of clinical settings.
+As of May 2016, it appeared to Funston and Howard—two researchers working on health education—that some recent legislation worked explicitly to restrict the ability of Gillick competent children to consent to medical treatment outside of clinical settings.
 For example, parental consent is required for the treatment of children with asthma using standby salbutamol inhalers in schools.
 These restrictions have yet to be tested in court.